Sure Dividend

 Growth Prospects

-The Richards Packaging Income Fund’s growth is being powered by the trust’s underlying businesses, as well as accretive acquisitions or dispositions of its exciting assets.
+Richards Packaging Income Fund’s growth is being powered by the trust’s underlying businesses, as well as accretive acquisitions or dispositions of its assets.

 In 2020, for instance, the trust acquired Clarion Medical Technologies, a leading Canadian provider of medical, aesthetic, vision care, and surgical equipment and consumables.
-And, in late 2022, Richards Canada sold the Rexplas manufacturing facility to a strategic supplier who will continue to produce bottles for the trusts’ needs.
+In late 2022, Richards Canada sold the Rexplas manufacturing facility to a strategic supplier who will continue to produce bottles for the trusts’ needs.

 Over the years, the trust has managed to grow steadily following this strategy.
-Specifically, over the past ten years, the trust’s revenues have grown at a compound annual growth rate (CAGR) of 8.9%
+More precisely, over the last nine years, the trust’s revenues have grown at a compound annual growth rate (CAGR) of 6.4%.

-Management outlined their focus for 2023, stating that the primary goal is to sustain the growth of core revenues within the range of 2% to 5%, with the assumption that the economy does not face a recession.
+Management outlined its focus for 2024, stating that the primary goal is to sustain the growth of core revenues within the range of 2% to 5%, provided that the economy does not face a recession.

 Dividend Analysis

-The Richards Packaging Income Fund has paid monthly distributions since its inception.
+Richards Packaging Income Fund has paid monthly distributions since its inception.
 Payouts were temporarily suspended during the Great Financial Crisis and were then resumed at a lower rate.
-Still, since then, the trust has either kept the monthly distribution stable or grown it.

-With the trust paying a stable distribution for five consecutive years, DCFU’s growth has outperformed that of DPU over the past decade.
-Specifically, the trust’s DPU has grown at a ten-year CAGR of 5.3% compared to DCFU’s equivalent rate of 9%.
+With the trust paying a constant distribution for six consecutive years, DCFU’s growth has outperformed that of DPU over the past decade.
+Specifically, the trust’s DPU has grown at a 10-year CAGR of 3% compared to DCFU’s equivalent rate of 9%.

 As a result, the trust’s payout ratio has improved notably during this period.
-It was 62% in 2012 and 35% in 2022.
+It was 62% in 2012 and 40% in 2023.
 Therefore, we believe the trust is to turn more favorable toward resuming distribution growth moving forward.
 This is also signaled by the fact that the trust has started paying special distributions to pay out its earnings surplus.
-In March 2020 and March 2023, special distributions of C$0.69 and C$0.38 were paid, respectively.

 Final Thoughts

-The Richards Packaging Income Fund has displayed robust growth over the years, with accretive acquisitions, smart dispositions, and the organic expansion of its underlying businesses, contributing to satisfactory DCFU growth.
+Richards Packaging Income Fund has displayed decent growth over the years, with accretive acquisitions, smart dispositions, and the organic expansion of its underlying businesses, contributing to satisfactory DCFU growth.

 The trust’s current yield may not be sufficient to meet the needs of some investors seeking substantial income.
-That said, its prospects for significant distribution hikes and special distributions are at their most promising, given the consistent improvement in its payout ratio.
+That said, its prospects for significant distribution hikes and special distributions are promising, given the consistent improvement in the payout ratio of the stock.

-Assuming stable DCFU in fiscal 2023 following management’s conservative outlook, the stock is currently trading at a P/DCFU of about 10.5%.
-The multiple reflects investors’ expectations for below-average growth in the near term, but it can also signal a buying opportunity assuming the growth is to pick in the medium term.
+Assuming stable DCFU in fiscal 2024 following management’s conservative outlook, the stock is currently trading at a P/DCFU of about 9.3.
+The multiple reflects investors’ expectations for below-average growth in the near term, but it can also signal a buying opportunity, if growth picks up steam in the medium term.

 In any case, we believe that the trust’s base monthly distribution is very safe, and the stock is likely to cater to investors who seek regular distributions with the potential for growth.